-I’m a 44 year old mom of two (ages 25 and 7), and also an artist, entrepreneur, community education instructor, writer, avid gardener, and homeschool advocate.
+I’m a 44 year old mom of two (ages 26 and 8), and also an artist, entrepreneur, community education instructor, writer, avid gardener, and homeschool advocate.
 I’ve spent my entire adult life actively parenting, first one daughter, and now my little one (born 18 years after her big sis), and have found the experience exhilarating, trying, challenging, frustrating and hands down the most rewarding thing I have ever done.

 I first learned of homeschooling in 1997 and promptly asked, “Is that even legal?”
 It would be many more painful years of bad experiences in public school before I got up the courage to pull my daughter Danielle out of school and homeschool her through her high school years.

 For Danielle I put together a rather eclectic curriculum, which you can read more about in my series Choosing A Curriculum.
 It worked well for us and three years later, she obtained her GED and took the SAT and entered college.
 Danielle is now 26, recently married, and is excitedly purchasing her first house in Nevada.

 It was a wonderful experience, although bumpy at times, especially early on when she was still stuck in the public school mode.
 Read You Are Only Cheating Yourself that chronicles one such hiccup.
 I walked away from it empowered and ready to do it again.
 In 2006 my daughter Emily was born and I knew homeschooling was the best choice.